cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/images.md

 * **Tags**: Used to filter images.
 * **Version**: Specifies the version of the image.

-Checkbox **Only KYPO images** allows filtering of images that are created by the KYPO team.
+Checkbox **Only CRCZP images** allows filtering of images that are created by the CyberRangeCZ Platform team.

 Checkbox **Only GUI access** allows filtering of images that have graphical user interface installed for the image.